KampfZomby/Minecraft-Timer-Plugin/README.md

  * [Git](#Git)
  * [IntelliJ IDEA](#IntelliJ-IDEA)

-If you have both of the above requirements you can skip to [cloning the git repo and generating the project files](#cloning-and-generating-project-files).
+If you have both of the above requirements you can skip to [cloning the git repo and generating the plugin files](#cloning-and-generating-the-plugin).

 ### Git